irenetoo/-Google-Analytics-Customer-Revenue-Prediction/README.md

 # Google Analytics Customer Revenue Prediction
-A small project on predicting how much GStore customers will spend
+A group project on predicting how much GStore customers will spend

 ## Teammates
 - Kak D Wing